JeffCohen/workbook/books/kiei925/appendix/assignments/6-etsy.md

 * <span class="badge badge-success">4 points</span>
    **Allow customers to request rides.**
-   * Add a form field for the customer's name
-   * The name, origin and destination must be provided
+   * Both the origin and destination must be provided
-   * If any of the fields are left blank, redirect the user back to the form
 * <span class="badge badge-success">7 points</span>
    **Implement `/rides`**
    * This page is for dispatchers, not customers